 1. A community pharmacy creates a business division to become an Employee Assistance Provider (EAP).

-Office space and suitable notepad/laptop equipment made available along with other needed resources.
+Office space and suitable notepad/laptop equipment, like a portátil ofertas, made available along with other needed resources.

 2. The pharmacy division applies for membership of Employee Assistance Professional Association of Australasia (Inc).